 Note: Simplicity in dashboard design improves usability and enhances decision-making.

 A smooth user experience depends on an appealing and intuitive interface.
-If users struggle to understand the layout, they may miss out on the benefits of the dashboard.
-By keeping the design simple, you make it easier for users to focus on actionable insights.
+If users in Malaysia struggle to understand the layout, they may miss out on the benefits of the dashboard.
+By keeping the design simple, you make it easier for users in Malaysia to focus on actionable insights.

 Tip: Use white space strategically to separate sections and improve readability.
 A well-spaced layout feels less overwhelming and more professional.